 - Try Asian fish sauce.
 Chefs admit that soy sauce and fish sauce have been secret ingredients for years in their non-Asian dishes.
 If you like the results of Vietnamese nuoc mam or Thai nam pla, go for garum.

 - Make your own.
-Anchovies are the most commonly used fish, but mackerel, smelt and sardines can work, too.
-Herbs, such as thyme, oregano and rosemary can also be added.
+Anchovies are the most common fish used in garum, but mackerel, smelt and sardines can work, too.
+Herbs, such as thyme, oregano and rosemary, can also be added.
 Follow fermentation techniques for the best results.

 - Remember that garum is a flavor enhancer, so less is definitely more.
 A few drops in a vinaigrette or a light splash in a sauce or marinade are all you may need.